Everything Is Everything (Lauryn Hill song): Critical reception

 "Everything Is Everything" received widespread critical acclaim, both upon its release and retrospectively.
 In 2008, About.com ranked it at number 66 on their "100 Greatest Rap Songs" list.
 In 2018, Complex ranked the song at number two on their list of the 20 greatest Lauryn Hill songs, and in 2022, American Songwriter ranked the song at number four on their list of the ten greatest Lauryn Hill songs.

 Commercial performance

 "Everything Is Everything" reached number 35 on the US Billboard Hot 100, spending 18 weeks on the chart.
-It peaked at number 14 on the Hot R&B/Hip-Hop Songs, spending 24 weeks on the chart.
+It peaked at number 14 on the Hot R&B Singles & Tracks chart, spending 24 weeks on the chart.
 The song also peaked at number 18 on the Rhythmic Top 40, where it charted for 14 weeks.
 Internationally, it peaked at number 20 on the UK Singles Chart, also reaching the top 20 in New Zealand, where it peaked at number 15.
 A month after its release as a single, the song was certified gold by the Recording Industry Association of America (RIAA), denoting shipments of 500,000 units in the United States.